jessievb/IDseq/README.md

 ## Quick and easy install directly from GitHub

-The 'devtools' package allows installing the iSeq package from GitHub directly.
+The 'devtools' package allows installing the IDseq package from GitHub directly.

 ```r
 # First start R and install and load the devtools package